 Step 1: BizAid Business Orientation

-A great first step for you is to attend our BizAid Business Orientation in class or online.
+A great first step for you is to attend our BizAid Business Orientation online.
 This free class serves as an introduction to resources available to small business owners as well as the various government agencies or organizations that you may need to reach out to along the way.
 It will get you introduced to the components of a business plan and various aspects of business development.
 This class would be beneficial as you begin to outline your business goals, whether you’re starting a new business or looking to expand.

 - One-on-one, No-cost, and Confidential